Genetalks/gtz/README.md

 	#####	Performance data

-	fastp output file out.
-The total size of R1.fq.gz and out.R2.fq.gz is 3.3G, and the fastp-gtz output file out.
-The total size of R1.fq.gtz and out.R2.fq.gtz is 1G
+	fastp total output file size of R1.fq.gz and out.R2.fq.gz is 3.3G, and the fastp-gtz total output file size of R1.fq.gtz and out.R2.fq.gtz is 1G

 [-Back to Top-](#index)